GovernmentHack/ts-fullstack-template/README.md

 `npm run watch`

-* Runs the server while watching for node and TS changes.
+* Runs the server and frontend while watching for node and TS changes.

 `npm run test`

 * Runs all tests using Jest.

-### Building

-`npm run build`

-* Cleans the compiled files and builds a fresh production build.

 ### Running